Sm0n1/clayborne/README.md

 #### Variable Initialization

-Prefer brace-initialization over initializing with `=`.
+Prefer brace-initialization over initializing with `=`. `=` should only be used for copy assignment.

 ```cpp
 int x{ 0 };